Parking & Transportation

 Our faculty identified close mentoring and advising relationships as critical for their own career development, and they designed the advising system to help ensure that students have multiple opportunities to develop such relationships.

 Each student is assigned a physician advisor at the beginning of medical school.
 The advisor serves as the student’s partner in navigating and mastering the curriculum throughout all five years.
-Up to four students are assigned to each advisor in Year 1, providing ample time for the advisors to meet with students in groups or individually on an informal basis and to fulfill their formal role in the assessment process.

 Students who experience personal or academic difficulty may self-refer or be referred by their physician advisor to the Associate Dean for Admissions and Student Affairs for help in identifying resources for academic tutoring, personal counseling or other assistance.